 Shpock, short for Shop in Your Pocket, is a very popular app for online trade in Europe, with over 3.000.000 installs.
-Self-styled as ‘the boot sale app for beautiful things’, Shpock has a very friendly interface, with a two column layout and large photos.
-You will find the most beautiful things in your neighbourhood, easily locate them on the online map and then meet the seller.
+Self-styled as ‘the boot sale app for beautiful things’, Shpock has a very friendly interface, with a two-column layout and large photos.
+You will find the most beautiful things in your neighborhood, easily locate them on the online map, and then meet the seller.

 What’s really good about this app is that it lets you sort the things you’re interested in either by location (if you want to shop locally) or by category, where it offers a generous amount of nine categories.

 You can look up products or insert your own in Fashion and Accessories; Home and Garden; Electronics; Movies, Books and Music; Baby and Child; Sport, Leisure and Games; Services; Cars and Motor; and ‘Other’, making the search and filtering very simple and specific.
 The app also has a fun Tumblr blog where you can read about topics such as vintage ceramics, young designers, or home décor trends.

 Shpock is available for download both for iOS and Android.
 It doesn’t charge any listing or transaction fees and if you do want some extra promotion for your item you’d pay something between 70 cents to 15 €.

 Wallapop is a friendly, free app for trading in second-hand items in your neighborhood.
 If you’re selling an item, take a couple of photos, add a short description and let the image make its job, decide on a price and be ready to negotiate and you’re good to go into the virtual flea market world!